-This report is made solely to the Company's members, as a body, in accordance with Section 391 of the Companies Act 2014.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an Auditors' Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's shareholders in accordance with Section 391 of the Companies Act 2014.
+Our audit work has been undertaken so that we might state to the Company's shareholders those matters we are required to state to them in an Auditors' Report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholders for our audit work, for this report, or for the opinions we have formed.

 Timothy F. Carthy

-for and on behalf of Duignan Carthy O'Neill Limited
+for and on behalf of

+Duignan Carthy O'Neill Limited

-84 Northumberland Road Ballsbridge Dublin 4
+84 Northumberland Road Ballsbridge Dublin 4 Date: